 In this post, you will learn about the process to create custom Windows PE Boot Image Using MDT with Configuration Manager Console.
-When you install configuration manager, provides two default boot images: One to support x86 platforms and one to support x64 platforms.
+When you install configuration manager, provide two default boot images: One to support x86 platforms and one to support x64 platforms.

 A boot image in Configuration Manager is a Windows PE (WinPE) image that’s used during an OS deployment.
 Boot images are used to start a computer in WinPE.
 This minimal OS contains limited components and services.
 Configuration Manager uses WinPE to prepare the destination computer for Windows installation.